JohanABlomqvist/johan-dev-cv/README.md

 - Frames for the portfolio pictures with added information on the projects in the frame
 - A take me to home link on the success page
+- Fleshing out the Landing page AKA Home page, Want more information about what im working on and general info about myself.

 ## User Experience